casoon/dragonfly/GOOGLE-FONTS-LICENSE.md

-# Google Fonts Lizenz
+# Google Fonts License

-## Über die eingebundenen Schriftarten
+## About the Included Fonts

-Diese Bibliothek enthält die folgenden Google Fonts:
+This library contains the following Google Fonts:

 - Roboto
 - Open Sans